pagkly/Zed/Investopedia3/How the Tier 1 Leverage Ratio Is Used to Evaluate Core Capital.md

 How the Tier 1 Leverage Ratio Is Used to Evaluate Core Capital
 ## What Is the Tier 1 Leverage Ratio?

-The Tier 1 leverage ratio measures a bank's [core capital](https://www.investopedia.com/terms/c/core-capital.asp) relative to its total assets.
-The ratio looks specifically at [Tier 1 capital](https://www.investopedia.com/terms/t/tier1capital.asp) to judge how leveraged a bank is based on its assets.
+The Tier 1 leverage ratio measures a bank's [[core capital]](https://www.investopedia.com/terms/c/core-capital.asp) relative to its total assets.
+The ratio looks specifically at [[Tier 1 capital]](https://www.investopedia.com/terms/t/tier1capital.asp) to judge how leveraged a bank is based on its assets.
 Tier 1 capital are those assets that can be easily liquidated if a bank needs capital in the event of a financial crisis.
-The Tier 1 leverage ratio is thus a measure of a bank's near-term [financial health](https://www.investopedia.com/terms/f/financial-health.asp).
+The Tier 1 leverage ratio is thus a measure of a bank's near-term [[financial health]](https://www.investopedia.com/terms/f/financial-health.asp).

-The Tier 1 leverage ratio is frequently used by regulators to ensure the capital adequacy of banks and to place constraints on the degree to which a financial company can [leverage](https://www.investopedia.com/terms/l/leverage.asp) its capital base.
+The Tier 1 leverage ratio is frequently used by regulators to ensure the capital adequacy of banks and to place constraints on the degree to which a financial company can [[leverage]](https://www.investopedia.com/terms/l/leverage.asp) its capital base.

 ### Key Takeaways